 - Health and medical research; public health and service activities; healthcare- and medical-related services; and

-- Other purposes described in this Policy.
+- Any other purposes described in this Policy or the Terms.

 How our Services Allow Users to Share Information:

 One-on-One Communications: In any one-on-one communication, users are sending information to one another.
 Depending on the message, this could include contact and other personal information.
 Our Services can be used to facilitate one-on-one communications between users.
 Examples include, but are not limited to:

 - Intra-system text message and chat amongst users (patients, caregivers, healthcare professionals)